xebia-functional/fetch/docs/src/jekyll/docs.md

 ## Declaring and running a fetch

 We are now ready to declare and run fetches.
+Note the distinction between Fetch declaration and execution.
+When we are creating and combinining `Fetch` values, we are just constructing a recipe of our data dependencies.
+A `Fetch` is just a value, and in order to get something out of it, we must execute it.
+We can execute a `Fetch` value as many times as we want, even to different target monads, since it is just an immutable value.

 We need to provide Fetch with a target monad when we want to execute a fetch.
 We'll be using `Id` for now, make sure to import `fetch.implicits._` since Fetch needs an instance of `MonadError[Id, Throwable]` for running a fetch in the `Id` monad.

 Note that Fetch provides `MonadError` instances for a variety of different monads like `Eval` or